Heliodex/Advanced-Higher/docs/Analysis.md

 -   The system shall store user data, sessions, and posts in a database
 -   The site will use a navigation bar to allow users to easily navigate between home, profile, search, and logout pages
--   All user input will be validated to prevent attacks such as cross-site scripting
+-   All user input will be validated to prevent attacks that attempt to break the site's database or display mechanisms
 -   When registering an account, the system will store the user's username and password in the database
 -   When logging in, the system will check the user's username and password against the database, and create a session if the details are correct